 expires_at field is set to midnight UTC on the date selected.

-By default, an application with an expired license continues to run, but is prevented from receiving updates.
+KOTS includes default logic for license expiration handling.
+By default, a KOTS installation with an expired license continues to run, but KOTS prevents the application from receiving updates.
 To change the behavior of your application when a license expires, you can can add custom logic based on the values for the

 About the Customers Page